-Dr. Bernstein, Dr. Morehouse, and Dr. Bubb each have extensive experience caring for children with chronic illness.
+Dr. Bernstein, Dr. Morehouse, Dr. Nicolini, and Dr. Bubb each have extensive experience caring for children with chronic illness.
 We provide guidance and treatment for common illness such as asthma, allergies, recurrent ear infections, as well as many other common pediatric diseases.
 For other complex illness such as cardiac defects, neurologic disorders, or surgical problems, we will work closely with your pediatric specialist to make sure you get the best care possible.
 We will always be an advocate for you and can help coordinate your care when necessary.
 Our Chronic Care Manager is Carissa Praytor and our Health Coach is Naomi Rokaw.

 For children who are sick

 We will always be willing to see your child if there are concerns about health.
 We will be able to perform diagnostic studies such as throat swabs, urinalysis, blood work, and x-ray when appropriate.
 We can arrange for any other diagnostic studies needed and will arrange for specialty consultation when appropriate.
 We will provide the most up to date and appropriate treatment available.
 We will always assure you get proper follow up.